isomerpages/nlb-biblioasia/_jul-to-sep-2024/Pioneering Local Journalist R B Ooi.md

 #### **Family, Culture and Nation**

 Ooi’s writings reflect the issues he cared most about – culture, identity, ethnicity, language, education and race relations – which are still salient today in both Singapore and Malaysia.
-Though still contentious in societal terms, the national and familial contexts are more positive than what Ooi had come to believe toward the end of his life.
+Though still contentious in societal terms, the national and familial contexts are more positive than what Ooi had come to believe towards the end of his life.

 Ooi’s descendants have fared well.
 His grandchildren and great-grandchildren in Malaysia have married across ethnicities and cultures and are fluent in multiple languages.
 Several of them, mostly women, did their undergraduate studies in England in engineering, law, accountancy and economics, and all returned home (to Malaysia) thereafter.
 English remains the dominant family language, as are Western attire, music and other “cultural” habits.